kevinolega/callcentertrainingtips/_posts/2019-08-10-chinese-astral.md

 Just go to Google.com and ask the question...

-What is my chinese zodiac sign?
+What is my Chinese zodiac sign?

 Most sites will generate your results with your birthday.